AdobeDocs/analytics-platform.en/help/mobile-app/curator.md

 ## Introduction

 Adobe Analytics dashboards provide anytime, anywhere insights based on your Customer Journey Analytics data.
 The app allows users mobile access to intuitive scorecards that you create and share from the Customer Journey Analytics desktop UI.
-Scorecards are a collection of key metrics and other components presented in a tiled layout that you can tap for more detailed breakdowns and trended reports.
+Scorecards are a collection of key metrics and other components presented in a tiled layout that you can tap for more detailed breakdowns and trended data views.
 You can tailor Scorecards according to the data most important to you.
 Analytics dashboards are supported on both iOS and Android operating systems.

 ## More about this guide